Clean and Hexagonal Architectures for Dummies

 OK, we’re ready for the second maturity level.
 This will be a refinement of the previous stage.

-⚠️ Never put business logic in adapters.
 Adapters are supposed to be thin.
-They should only contain data conversion (i.e. parsing, formatting, stringification), error handling, and primitive validation (e.g. fail if a string is parsed as an integer).
+They should only contain data conversion (i.e. parsing, formatting, stringification), error handling, and validation of syntactic rules (e.g. fail if a string is parsed as an integer).
+Never put business logic in adapters.
+Adapters are just “language translators”.

 The remaining part of the infrastructure is what remains when you take out the adapters: drivers, MVC frameworks, web frameworks, filesystem APIs, and any other mechanisms that bridge into external systems.
 They’re not your code so we can ignore them for now.
 What matters is that they’re details.
-Yes, a database is a detail.
+Yes, a database is a detail; the web is a detail.

 📝 To be honest, it’s not practical to make all our adapters framework agnostic, especially the GUI ones.
 Still, trying to isolate the frameworks is a good rule of thumb.